stanford-futuredata/macrobase/docs/source/sql/workshop.md

 SELECT * FROM DIFF (SPLIT (SELECT * FROM wiki) WHERE deleted > 0.0) ON *;
 ```

-Note: A `SPLIT` clause can't be the top-level query in MacroBase SQL; this
-yield a parsing error:
+Note: A `SPLIT` clause can't be the top-level query in MacroBase SQL; the query below, for example, will result in a parsing error:

 ```sql
 SPLIT wiki WHERE deleted > 0.0;
 ```

-Many of the columns in `ON *` didn't yeild any explanations (e.g.,
+Many of the columns in `ON *` didn't yield any explanations (e.g.,
 countryName, regionName); we can filter these out by modifying the ON
 clause to include only the columns we care about (which will also improve
 query performance).